InsertDisc/pattrmm/README.md

-    This extension uses the Originally Available At date within Plex to create Trakt lists based on a specified range per library and a corresponding 'in-history' metadata file for use with that library.
+    This extension uses the Originally Available At date within Plex to create Trakt lists based on a specified range per library and a corresponding 'in-history' metadata file for use with that library. by_size
+    This extension uses information available within Plex to approximate Movie sizes, without needing access to the filesystem, to create an ordered and filtered trakt list and accompanying 'by-size' metadata file for use with each corresponding 'Movie' library.
 ```
 Settings